Kang Ha-neul: 2006–2010: Beginnings

-2011–2014: New stage name and breakthrough in television
+2011–2014: New stage name, film debut, and breakthrough roles in television

-The year 2011 marked his new beginning under the stage name Kang Ha-neul.
-His debut film, Battlefield Heroes, was released in January of that year.
-In September 2011, Kang played the role of Eunuch Gu-dong in the musical Prince Puzzle.
-This work became a hot topic because it was being performed in the hall Sungjeongjeon of Gyeonghuigung rather than a performance hall.
-It was written by playwright Han A-reum and directed by Seo Jae-hyeong of theater troupe Jukdorok Dalinda, which means running until death in Korean.
-Kang said, "I chose this work because I wanted to work hard until I die."
-When the offer to appear in Prince Puzzle came in, he initially thought it was for the role of the crown prince.
-In this work, the crown prince is a character who, as the title suggests, disappears and does not appear.
-Kang thinks that Prince Puzzle was a physically demanding role.
-The stage manager, noticing his exhaustion, advised him, "If you're tired, go home and read the reviews written by the audience."
-This indicates that the musical was receiving positive feedback.
-Director Lee Joon-ik attended a performance and praised Kang, saying, "You're really good, as expected."
+The year 2011 marked his new beginning as an actor under the stage name Kang Ha-neul.
+He was credited with this new stage name for his debut film, Battlefield Heroes, which was released in January of that year.
+In September 2011, Kang appeared as Eunuch Gu-dong in the musical Prince Puzzle.
+The production, written by Han A-reum and directed by Seo Jae-hyeong of Jukdorok Dalinda, was notable for being staged within the Sungjeongjeon hall of Gyeonghuigung rather than a conventional theatre.
+Kang noted, "I chose this work because I wanted to work hard until I die."
+Kang initially believed he was being offered the role of the Crown Prince in Prince Puzzle; Kang described his role as physically demanding.
+Noticing his exhaustion, the stage manager advised him to read audience reviews for motivation, implying the production's critical success.
+Director Lee Joon-ik attended a performance and praised Kang's acting, stating, "You're really good, as expected."

-In 2012, Kang was cast in the original production Black Mary Poppins, a musical inspired by the Mary Poppins series by P. L. Travers.
-The show, produced by Kang Soo-ro, was written, directed, and composed by Seo Youn-mi, a rising dramatist in Daehangno.
-The musical thriller explores a fire incident in a German mansion in the 1930s, focusing on four siblings who were present during the event.
-Kang reunited with a former co-star from Thrill Me in this production.
-Kang, double cast alongside Jeon Sung-woo, played the role of Hermann, the second son and a painter with a crucial clue to the case.
-Jung Sang-yoon and Jang Hyun-duk as double cast for the role of Hans.
-Other cast members included Jang Seung-jo, Yoon Na-moo, and Lim Kang-hee portraying the other siblings.
+In 2012, Kang was cast in the original musical Black Mary Poppins, produced by Kim Soo-ro.
+Written, directed, and composed by Seo Youn-mi, a rising dramatist in Daehangno, the thriller was inspired by the Mary Poppins series by P. L. Travers.
+The musical centered on a 1930s German mansion fire incident involving four siblings.
+Kang was double-cast alongside Jeon Sung-woo as Hermann, the second son and a painter holding a crucial clue to the case.
+Jung Sang-yoon and Jang Hyun-duk were double-cast for the role of Hans.
+Other cast members included Jang Seung-jo, Yoon Na-moo, and Lim Kang-hee.

-In November 2012, Kang worked with Hwang Jung-min in the third Korean production of Stephen Sondheim's Assassins.
-Participating in a Sondheim show was a dream come true for Kang, who found the music challenging but rewarding.
-The complex melodies and unusual time signatures required him to listen to the songs repeatedly to master them.
-Despite the difficulty, Kang was proud to transform from the Balladeer into Oswald on stage, a role that brought him a sense of accomplishment not found in other shows.
-The production opened at Yonkang Hall of Doosan Art Center in central Seoul and run through February 3, 2013.

-Kang later back to the small screen, starring in the television dramas To the Beautiful You (2012), where he appeared as Min Hyeon-jae, a high jumper, and developed a rivalry with the male lead.
+In November 2012, Kang participated in the third Korean production of Stephen Sondheim's Assassins, performing alongside Hwang Jung-min.
+For Kang, participation in a Sondheim work fulfilled a long-held dream, despite the challenging nature of the complex melodies and unusual time signatures.
+He played the dual roles of the Balladeer and Lee Harvey Oswald.
+The production ran at the Yonkang Hall of Doosan Art Center until February 3, 2013.
+That same year, Kang also returned to the small screen, starring in the television dramas To the Beautiful You (2012) as Min Hyeon-jae, a high jumper who develops a rivalry with the male lead.